gotoz/runq/README.md

 a filesytem and a mount point has been specified.
 Supported filesystems are ext2, ext3, ext4, xfs and btrfs.
 Cache type must be writeback, writethrough, none or unsafe.
+Cache type "none" is recommended for filesystems that support `O_DIRECT`.
 See man qemu(1) for details about different cache types.

 Syntax: